ttu700/Business-Data-Analyst-Portfolio/README.md

 Welcome to my personal data analyst repository.
 Here you will find a collection of projects and dashboards that demonstrate my skills and expertise in data visualization, business intelligence, and analytics using Power BI

 ## About Me
-I am a UCI new graduate eager to drive business growth through data-driven insights and optimize operations as a dedicated data analyst.
+Hello, Terry here, I am a UCI new graduate eager to drive business growth through data-driven insights and optimize operations as a dedicated data analyst.

 ## Table of Contents
 - [Project 1: Pizza Sales Analysis](https://github.com/ttu700/Pizza-Sales-Analysis)